 Unfortunately, if your product doesn't become the preferred brand in a marketplace, you'll typically experience a decline.
 Sales will decrease during the heightened competition, which is hard to overcome.

 Additionally, new trends emerge as time goes on, just like the CD example I mentioned earlier.
-If a company is at this stage, they'll either discontinue their product, sell their company, or innovate and iterate on their product in some way.
+If a company is at this stage, it'll either discontinue its product, sell the company, or innovate and iterate on its product in some way.

 Decline Stage Marketing Strategy

-While companies would want to avoid the decline stage, sometimes there’s no helping it — especially if the entire market reached a decline, not just your product.
-In your marketing strategy, you can focus on nostalgia or emphasize the superiority of your solution to successfully get out of this stage.
+While companies would want to avoid the decline stage, sometimes there’s no helping it — especially if the entire market reached a decline.
+In your marketing strategy, you can emphasize the superiority of your solution to successfully get out of this stage.

 To extend the product life cycle, successful companies can also implement new advertising strategies, reduce prices, add new features to increase their value proposition, explore new markets, or adjust brand packaging.